Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/stroke_edit.rst

 Arrange Strokes
    Arranges the selection of strokes up/down in the drawing order of the active layer.

-   Bring Froward, Send Backward, Bring to Front, Send to Back Move to Color
+   Bring Forward, Send Backward, Bring to Front, Send to Back Move to Color
    Sets the active color as the new color to all selected strokes.